XX RED RAIDER

 2. Bring together mathematicians from different backgrounds and in various career stages to foster mutual understanding and lay out foundations for future research.

-3. Advance engagement of diverse graduate students and early-career researchers interested in this expanding field.
+3. Advance the engagement of graduate students and early-career researchers interested in this expanding field.

 The line-up of our invited speakers covers many of the sub-topics inside Geometric Analysis and Applications.